 But, while Bale was being presented to the Santiago Bernabeu faithful, another transaction threatened to offer a marvellous crescendo to a window of unrivalled activity.

-Arsenal were preparing to not only open their cheque book, but obliterate there record signing with the £40m capture of Mesut Ozil.
-Arsene Wenger may have left it late, but he pulled off one of the most stunning deadline day signings of all-time.
+As revealed exclusively by Goal on Sunday evening, Arsenal were preparing to not only open their cheque book, but obliterate there record signing with the £40m capture of Mesut Ozil.
+Arsene Wenger may have left it late, but he pulled off one of the most stunning deadline day signings of all time.

 Meanwhile, Manchester United were beginning to panic.
 Having failed to sign that all-important creative midfielder, David Moyes returned to his former haunt, signing Marouane Fellaini for £27.5m - £4m more than the buyout clause United refused to meet before it's expiration at the end of July.